sitegui/lindy-hop/README.md

 ### `data/videos`

 Contains all videos in the library.
-The file name is the hash of its contents.
+The file name is the hash of the original video contents.
 Videos are copied from `data/tagging_in_progress` into here by the command `build`.

+### `original_data/videos`

+Large video files are re-encoded so that they can use less storage and bandwidth.
+When this happens, the re-encoded video is stored in `data/videos` and the original is copied into `original_data/videos`.
+This allows the original data to be left out of the main backup.

+Note that the file name is kept, so it stays the hash of the original content.

 ## Build format